Funbit/ets2-telemetry-server/Readme.md

     GET http://localhost:25555/api/ets2/telemetry

-Returns JSON object with the latest telemetry data read from the game:
+Returns structured JSON object with the latest telemetry data read from the game:

     {
+		"game": {
 			"connected": true,
-	    "gameTime": "0001-01-05T05:11:00Z",
-	    "gamePaused": false,
+			"paused": false,
-	    "telemetryPluginVersion": "3",
+			"time": "0001-01-08T21:09:00Z",
+			"timeScale": 19.0,
+			"nextRestStopTime": "0001-01-01T10:11:00Z",
-	    "gameVersion": "1.10",
+			"version": "1.10",
-	    "trailerAttached": true,
-	    "truckSpeed": 20.007518805,
-	    "accelerationX": 5.598413e-7,
-	    "accelerationY": -9.40614e-7,
-	    "accelerationZ": -0.00000337752863,
-	    "coordinateX": 24901.9629,
-	    "coordinateY": 63.69309,
-	    "coordinateZ": 14775.623,
-	    "rotationX": 0.7503047,
+			"telemetryPluginVersion": "4"
+		},
+		"truck":{
+			"id": "man",
+			"make": "MAN",
+			"model": "TGX",
+			"speed": 53.82604,
 			...
     }

 The state is updated upon every API call.
 You may use this REST API for your own Applications.
-Here is a short explanation of some telemetry properties:

-- DateTime values are serialized to ISO 8601 strings in UTC time zone.
-- Dates always start from 0001 year when 1st January is Monday.
-- Gear values: -1 = R, 0 = N, 1 = D1, 2 = D2, etc.
-- Mass is expressed in kilograms
-- Speed is expressed in km/sec
+**The complete telemetry property reference is available [here](Telemetry.md).**

 Please note that GET responses may be cached by your HTTP client.
 To avoid caching you may use some random query string parameter or POST method which returns exactly the same result.